kawhyte/owbuilders-website/src/pages/index.md

 sections:
 - type: heroblock
   template: heroblock
-  title: Hi, I'm Omar.
-Welcome to OWBuilders.
+  title: 'Welcome to OWBuilders. '
   section_id: hero
   component: HeroBlock
   content: Want to build your own home?
 You’ve landed on the right site!
-(The recommended
+IF YOU DREAM
-    length is one to three sentences, but can be changed as you prefer.)
+    IT...WE CAN MAKE IT HAPPEN
 - type: portfolioblock
   template: portfolioblock
   title: Recent Work